The images and text in this guide may not be reproduced in part or whole in ANY format,

 Are you a licensed health-care professional able to refer patients for complementary studies (ultrasound, mammography, MRI) indicated by atypical or abnormal breast thermology studies?
 You could add diagnostic thermology to your practice.
 Therma-Scan Reference Laboratory would like to work with you and we invite you to contact our office at 248-593-8700.

-The first generation of electronic infrared cameras were bulky electro-mechanical-optical devices with revolving prisms and tilting mirrors run by synchronized electric motors that scanned a two dimensional image across a single-element detector one point at a time.
+The first generation of electronic infrared cameras were bulky electro-mechanical-optical devices with revolving prisms and tilting mirrors run by synchronized electric motors that scanned a two-dimensional image across a single-element detector one point at a time.
 The first models required twenty minutes to completely scan a single image.
-These were analog instruments and the images they produced were non-quantitative.
+These were analog instruments and the images produced were non-quantitative.
 However, they heralded a totally new means of imaging what had previously been invisible; thermal energy and with it a new world of information.
 Unlike visible light, infrared energy is evaluated directly from a source rather than by reflection.
 There are no colors inherent to infrared, just energy levels that can be quantified in meaningful units, quantum or degrees Celsius.
 The very large costs involved in developing this technology were borne by military intelligence and applied to surveillance from orbiting satellites.
 The first non-military application of this technology was for medicine and the first medical application was to evaluate breast cancer (1).
 While infrared imaging has been slow to integrate into common application in Medicine, infrared imaging has widely applied into many scientific, engineering and industrial applications.
 These demanding technical applications of infrared imaging have spurred the development of solid-state cameras with focal plane array detectors; essentially tens of thousands of individual infrared detectors on a chip.
 These cameras have provided great improvements in equipment reliability, frame rate and spatial resolution.
 As detector technology has improved, it is possible to place more of these detector elements into the focal plane array for higher spatial resolution and improve the sensitivity of those detector elements for higher thermal resolution (2).
 There are a variety of infrared cameras available to meet the many applications that range from industrial preventive maintenance to medical diagnostic imaging and research.

 Infrared imaging systems intended for medical application are regulated by the US Food and Drug Administration under Title 21, Parts 800-898 of the Code of Federal Regulations.
 The ‘510(k)’ provision of this regulation only requires the infrared imaging system be “substantially equivalent to devices legally marketed in interstate commerce prior to the May 28, 1976 enactment of the Medical Devices Amendment to the Federal Food, Drug and Cosmetic Act.”
 The rate of technological developments of infrared imaging systems since that time has been at least as great as the developments of the personal computer.
-Consider how much more powerful is the contemporary personal computer than was available in 1976 and you can appreciate the relatively low technologic standards by which infrared imaging systems can be legally sold as a class one medical devices.
+Consider how much more powerful is the contemporary personal computer than was available in 1976 and you can appreciate the relatively low technologic standards by which infrared imaging systems can be legally sold as a class one medical device.

 The infrared imaging systems that are used in medical applications today fall into two categories: thermal imagers and radiometric infrared cameras.